kyma-project/kyma/docs/kyma/04-09-upgrade.md

 >**NOTE:** Kyma does not support a dedicated downgrade procedure.
 You can achieve a similar result by restoring your cluster from a backup.
 Read [this](/components/backup/#overview-overview) document to learn more about backups.

 The upgrade procedure relies heavily on Helm.
 As a result, the availability of cluster services during the upgrade is not defined by Kyma and can vary from version to version.
-The existing Custom Resources (CRs) remain in the cluster.
+The existing custom resources (CRs) remain in the cluster.

 >**NOTE:** To learn more about the technical aspects of the upgrade, read [this](https://github.com/kyma-project/kyma/blob/master/components/kyma-operator/README.md) document.